tschaffter/docker-dnsmasq/README.md

 This repository uses [semantic versioning] to track the releases of this project.
-This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit identifier once it has been created.
+This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit once it has been created.

 ### Docker tags